 - s1024 (~1024px wide): Medium-large scaling for tablet layouts.

-👉 Related tip: To learn exactly how Blogger builds these image addresses and why you don't need to manually alter them for speed, read my guide: Blogger image URL parameters explained.
+👉 Related tip: To know exactly when to optimize the image links, read my guide: Blogger image URL parameters explained.

 The height of each copy adjusts automatically to match the original aspect ratio, preventing your photos from stretching out of proportion.